 For more than 50 years Dr. Bronner, the pope of soap, dedicated his life to spreading his unusual and ever changing fine printed plan for saving the world on bottles of soap.
-Dr. Bronner’s Soap bathes feet, brushes teeth, shampoos hair, sprays pests, cleans linens… and gets the word out!
+Dr. Bronner’s Liquid Soap bathes feet, brushes teeth, shampoos hair, sprays pests, cleans linens… and gets the word out!

 Enjoy a power shower today with Dr. Bronner’s.
 It’ll leave you feeling reborn, renewed, refreshed and ready to help unite the human race!
 All One!
 All One!
 Certified under the USDA National Organic Program (NOP).
 Available in almond.

 For everyday body-washing: Get wet and pour soap full-strength onto hands-washcloth-loofah.
 Lather up, scrub down, rinse off, and tingle fresh and clean.

 For other uses, dilute from one part soap into 40 parts water for light cleaning, to cutting it in half or using it full strength for heavy-duty grease-cutting jobs.

 For shampoo, wet hair and scalp very thoroughly, squirt some soap into hands and work into a lather.
 Wash hair, then rinse well.
 Because soap can be drying for most hair types, using it as a shampoo is not one of our formal recommendations.
 Nevertheless, many people are fond of using it as such.
 People with short and/or curly hair seem to have the best luck using it for shampoo.
 Those of us with fine, straight hair sometimes feel it is difficult to rinse well.
 A dilute vinegar rinse is the best way to remove any residue.

 For the laundry, use 1/4 cup to 1/3 cup for one regular load; adjust as needed depending on hardness of water.
 I’ve been told that adding a dash of baking soda makes it even better.